 Prof Roderick Ørner is Consultant Clinical Psychologist in private practice and visiting professor of clinical psychology at the University of Lincoln where he was awarded his PhD in 2005.
 His clinical experience comprises of specialist assessment and therapy for adult patients especially following exposure to traumatic events in the maritime industries.

-Prof Sara Owen is Deputy Vice Chancellor (Academic) at the University of South Wales.
-Her research interests include women and mental health, evaluation of education and training and mental health workforce issues.
+Prof Sara Owen is Adjunct Professor at the Waterford Institute of Technology, Ireland.
+She has research interests in women and mental health, evaluation of education and training and mental health workforce issues.
 She is currently working on an EU funded project implementing and evaluating E learning accreditation to reduce educational stress in employment.

 Prof Steve McKay is a Distinguished Professor in Social Research in Faculty of Health and Social Sciences, and joined the University of Lincoln in April 2013.
 Between 2007 and 2013 he was professor in social research at the University of Birmingham, where he was also Director of the ESRC Doctoral Training Centre from 2010.

 Dr Arwel Jones is a Research Fellow at the Lincoln Institute for Health (LIH).
 His research interests are evidence synthesis and evaluation of interventions, particularly in the management of respiratory conditions.
 Arwel co-leads the LIH Systematic Review Program and works with CaHRU on systematic reviews, studies of behaviour change interventions and telemonitoring in populations with Chronic Obstructive Pulmonary Disease (COPD).